nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/SNAPSHOT/README.md

 # snaper - The interface ;) snapshot program.

-# NOTE: This program is made by me for Linux OpenSUSE leep 42.3 and SLES_12 x, if you know how to change the program to work with your distro, please do this!!!
+# NOTE: This program is made by me for Linux OpenSUSE leap 42.3 and SLES_12 x, if you know how to change the program to work with your distro, please do this!!!
 If you don't know, ok I will describe here, how do you do this ;).

 # So
 - 1